aschenkel/Roster-Bots/README.md

 >UI development environment for your React components.
 React Storybook runs outside of your app, so you can develop UI components in isolation without worrying about app specific dependencies and requirements.

 It makes developing process easier, encourages you to write stateless components and it is a great tool to use for documentation.
+Super handy when working as a team.

 **--> Check this app storybook at https://aschenkel.github.io/Roster-Bots/** *(To see a component info, usage and propTypes click on the "Show Info" button on the top right corner)*